openvinotoolkit/openvino/docs/articles_en/about_openvino/performance_benchmarks.rst

 Disclaimers
 ####################################

-* Intel® Distribution of OpenVINO™ toolkit performance results are based on release 2023.2, as of November 15, 2023.
+* Intel® Distribution of OpenVINO™ toolkit performance results are based on release 2023.3, as of January 16, 2024.

-* OpenVINO Model Server performance results are based on release 2023.0, as of June 01, 2023.
+* OpenVINO Model Server performance results are based on release 2023.0, as of June 06, 2023.

 The results may not reflect all publicly available updates.
 Intel technologies’ features and benefits depend on system configuration and may require enabled hardware, software, or service activation.
 Learn more at intel.com, or from the OEM or retailer.